 My family has been making soft cheeses for the better part of a decade now, and they’re a normal part of our weekly routine.
 Even now as I write this, my husband is in the kitchen preparing a homemade mozzarella while our 3-year-old daughter eagerly waits for the first taste.

 Hard cheeses are the obvious next step, but generally, they involve expensive equipment, namely a cheese press.
 Since cheesemaking is a niche hobby, there are only a few manufacturers, and prices are steep.
-I finally found an inexpensive cheese press from Northern Brewer, and I asked them to send me one to review.
+There are a number of inexpensive cheese presses out there, ranging from as little as $40 to around $120 each.

 At roughly 1/3 the price of most of the others on the market, this one gets the job done nicely without breaking the bank.
 My 3-year-old cheese assistant was able to operate it just fine, which really says something about the ease of use.